 FSHS for students

 An important aspect of taking care of your wellbeing and health is to seek help from health care professionals early enough.
-FSHS, short for the Finnish Student Health Service, provides services of general practitioners , mental health care and dental care for students of higher education in Finland.
-International university students are also entitled to use the FSHS services, provided that they have paid the annual health care fee of 57 euros as part of their student union membership fee.
-The general practitioner’s appointments, as well as mental health care appointments are free of charge, while the dentist’s appointments are charged according to the price list available here.
+FSHS, short for the Finnish Student Health Service, provides services of general practitioners, mental health care and dental care for students of higher education in Finland.
+International university students are also entitled to use the FSHS services, provided that they have paid the health care fee to Kela, instructions here.
+The general practitioner’s appointments, as well as mental health care appointments are free of charge, while the dentist’s appointments are charged.

 You can find the FSHS in Oulu on the Linnanmaa campus.
 The visiting address is Yliopistokatu 1 A.

 You can make an appointment online.
+You can also cancel your appointment online.
 Students can use the FSHS services anywhere in Finland.
-You can find a list of all the FSHS units in the country on the website.
-Thereis also an online advice service and other health information on the site.
-You can also cancel your appointment online.
+You can find a list of all the FSHS units in the country on their website.
+There is also an online advice service and other health information on the site.

 Remember to bring your student ID card with you when you visit the health centre!